patrickpiedad/MediPal/README.md

 <h1 align="center"> MediPal </h1>
 MediPal is open source medical software that gives users true access to their holistic health picture.
-This application is meant to simplify getting the important information to the person in ways they are able to understand.
+This application is meant to solve the pain points of long term medical patients that want to have their information easily accessible, especially in today's medical system where medical teams are low-staffed and overburdened.

 <br></br>